pp555-prog/Interactive-Lab-Hub/Lab 1/README.md

 **Who were the other groups you kibitzed with?
 Add links to their project pages here.**
 **Summarize the feedback you got from your partners here.**

+Unfortunately, we were only able to complete this step with one group, Aryan Palave's group.
+We fell behind the peer-review window largely because of our own confusion.
+The numbering on Canvas did not line up clearly with the one on GitHub, and we spent too long on part 1a.
+By the time we had our videos, we were no longer in step with the rest of the class.
+We talked about how the lighting pattern is not conspicuous enough to see the transition we meant to demonstrate.
+We should add more contrast in that part.

 ## Remix, Update, or Critique the Master

 Now that you understand your masterwork from the inside, respond to it.
 Do the